kerenfu/JLDCF/README.md

 Siamese Network for RGB-D Salient Object Detection and Beyond (TPAMI2021) [[PDF](https://arxiv.org/pdf/2008.12134.pdf)][[中文版](http://www.kerenfu.top/sources/2021tpamijldcf-cn.pdf)]
 -Testing code is released!
 -:fire:**News!!!**:fire: The Pytorch implementation (**Training & Testing**) of JL-DCF is now released!
 Please step to the new [Project Page](https://github.com/jiangyao-scu/JL-DCF-pytorch) for more information.
--Notice that there was a small description mistake in our papers that the NJU2K dataset indeed has 1,985 samples (with which we actually experimented), rather than 2,000.
+-Notice that there was a small description mistake in our papers that the NJU2K dataset we used indeed has 1,985 samples (with which we actually experimented), rather than 2,000.

 ![alt text](./figures/JL-DCF_framework.png)